ebzzry/ebzzry.github.io/src/emacs-hacks-2.md

 No, that is not the name of the library.
 There are a lot of times, when I want to manually save the state of as much session information that I could save.
-I'd want to save the buffers, minibuffer history, bookmarks, and comint mode histories.
+I’d want to save the buffers, minibuffer history, bookmarks, and comint mode histories.
 To do that, I have the
 following: